Architecture of London: The Georgian terraced house

+The genesis of the Georgian terraced house in London can be somewhat traced to the reconstruction of London after The Great Fire of London of 1666, which introduced building regulations that standardised plot size, building height and use of brick in new houses.
+This resulted in the construction of neat brick terraces of uniform proportion, with the terrace at King's Bench Walk, Temple (1677) being a notable surviving example.
+This format in the main persisted as the basis of housing in the Georgian period.

-Residential houses of this era in London are distinctive for their sunken basement built on brick arch foundations, rusticated base storey, taller piano nobile reception floor and attic storey.
+Georgian houses in London are distinctive for their sunken basement built on brick arch foundations, rusticated base storey, taller piano nobile reception floor and attic storey.
 They are generally built from buff (pale yellow) London Stock Brick to golden section proportions, often spanning triple bay frontages with 'implied' columns or pilasters and carefully proportioned and very large off-white sash windows, slate mansard roofs above an Attic pediment.
 They were grouped in formal garden squares, crescents and terraces with wide pavements supported on brick vaults on wide, straight public streets, often with private access to romantically landscaped gardens.
 Later encroachment of commercial properties has significantly reduced the width of historic streets in many parts of London, where the original plans were comparable to those found in Continental urban planning.

-The area of Spitalfields in East London has many extant early Georgian properties with some unusual continental features; Soho – particularly Meard Street and Westminster preserve many buildings in early Georgian style.
+Parts of London which still retain significant numbers of early Georgian houses are Spitalfields, many of which have continental features; Meard Street in Soho which has houses dating from the 1720s and Smith Square in Westminster, with houses dating from as early as 1726.
+Mid-late Georgian houses are still numerous in areas such as Bloomsbury, Islington, Marylebone and Mayfair, where they are often built around garden squares.
+Perhaps the finest and most complete of these squares is Bedford Square in Bloomsbury, which contains some particularly fine houses with heavy use of white stucco.
+Another notable example is Fitzroy Square, Fitzrovia, with notably grand houses on the eastern and southern sides by Robert Adam (1792), which have Portland stone facades, ionic pilasters and neoclassical friezes, making the combined terrace appear as one large façade to increase grandeur.

 A typical Georgian house was designed to accommodate a single family, with front and back rooms on each floor and a partial-width rear 'closet' wing projection.
 The ground floor was reserved for business, the tall piano nobile for formal entertaining, and upper storeys with family bedrooms all accessed from a side stair.
 Servants were accommodated in the below-ground kitchen and in attic rooms in the roof.
 Each of the distinctions in function was subtly indicated in the decorative scheme of the façade by the sequential height of openings, projecting cornices and restrained decorative mouldings such as round-headed arches and rustication at the base and diminishing columns, sculptural capitals, balustrades and friezes expressing the top.